Hajiabdi213/Learning-Management-System/api/docs/api/readme.md

   - Status Code: 404 Not Found
     ```json
     {
-      "message": `Course {slug} was not found or it is not a course you own`
+      "message": "Course {slug} was not found or it is not a course you ow"`
     }
     ```
   - Status Code: 500 Internal Server Error